beartype/beartype/doc/src/api_claw.rst

                                                    * ``conf`` is *not* a
                                                      beartype configuration.

-   **Self-package runtime-static type-checking import hook.** Type-check *all* annotated callables, classes, and variable assignments across *all* submodules of the **current package** (i.e., the caller-defined package directly calling this function), configured by the passed beartype configuration.
+   **Self-package runtime-static type-checking import hook.** This hook accepts *no* package or module names, instead type-checking *all* annotated callables, classes, and variable assignments across *all* submodules of the **current package** (i.e., the caller-defined package directly calling this function).

    This hook only applies to subsequent imports performed *after* this hook, as the term "import hook" implies; previously imported submodules and